bandari5/W02D01-Intro-HTML/README.md

 In this case, the 1 corresponds to the largest size heading while the 6 corresponds to the smallest size. <br>

 ## Aligning Text
-The ALIGN attribute can be inserted in the <P> and <Hn> tags to right justify, center, or left justify the text. <br>
+The ALIGN attribute can be inserted in the paragraph and heading tags to right, center, or left align the text. <br>
 For example:
 ```html
   <H1 ALIGN=CENTER> The New York Times </H1>